 - M.P.
 Sharma is not an authority for the absolute proposition that the Constitution does not protect a privacy right, for such is not the ratio of the case.

 - The right to privacy incorporates three aspects: repose, sanctuary and intimate decision.
-Each of this is essential to the liberty of an individual and finds resonance in the freedoms guaranteed under Part III.
+Each of these is essential to the liberty of an individual and finds resonance in the freedoms guaranteed under Part III.
 A liberal democracy safeguards certain core human values and freedoms against unqualified intrusion by the State.
 Fundamental rights are detriments to state’s interference with the liberty of an individual of which privacy is an essential ingredient.

 - Like all fundamental rights, privacy too has its limitations.
 There must be identified depending upon the nature of privacy interest claimed.
 Courts must be guided by the standard of just, fair and reasonable legislation as applicable to Article 21.
 The strictest scrutiny standard of compelling State interest must be used.